mcubescloud/site/_posts/2020-03-05-DNA-Data-Storage.md

 ---
-title: Do you know Docker Play and Portainer ?
+title: DNA DATA STORAGE
-date: 2020-01-23 05:00:00 +0000
+date: 2020-03-05 12:40:00 +0000
-description: We will see about the usage of Docker play and Portainer
+description: Could DNA as an archival medium be the solution to our information overload?
 tags:
-- DockerPlay
-- Portainer.io
+- DNA-DATA-STORAGE
-image: "/assets/doc0.png"
+image: "/assets/DNA.jpg"

 ---
 We may all have storage devices like SSDs, flash memory devices and SD cards of different capacities